buzzm/WebF/README.md

 Upon failure, errcode 401 is returned along with an error diagnostic, additionally populated (and optionally) by the dict of err data described above.

+Like the other class methods, `authenticate` can interact with both the parent class and the context.
+Therefore, more sophisticated schemes like cookies and e-tags can be used to maintain state across calls to the function.
+For example, authentication on one function can provide a time-bounded session cookie that could be reused by different peer functions within the same service.